margaritahumanitarian/helpafamily/README.md

 ### What are the technologies involved?

 The project's technology stack consists of React, Next.js, Tailwind CSS, and daisyUI Tailwind CSS Components.
-However, we used [Selenium.js](https://www.selenium.dev) with [Jest](https://jestjs.io) for the test framework to perform end-to-end test of the application on Chrome.
+However, we used [Selenium.js](https://www.selenium.dev) with [Jest](https://jestjs.io) for the test framework to perform end-to-end tests of the application on Chrome.
 For package managers, the project used NPM and Yarn.
 In conclusion, this project uses:

 - [React](https://reactjs.org/)